SigmaHQ/pySigma/docs/Processing_Pipelines.rst

 There are three types of conditions:

 * Rule conditions are evaluated to the whole rule.
+They are defined in the `rule_conditions` attribute of a `ProcessingItem`.
 * Detection item conditions are evaluated for each detection item.
+They are defined in the `detection_item_conditions` attribute of a `ProcessingPipeline`.
 * Field name conditions are evaluated for field names that can be located in detection items or in the field name list of a Sigma rule.
+They are defined in the `field_name_conditions` attribute of a `ProcessingPipeline`.

+In addition to the `*_conditions` attributes of `ProcessingPipeline` objects, there are two furthert attributes hat control the condition matching behavior:

+* `rule_condition_linking`, `detection_item_condition_linking` and `field_name_condition_linking`:
+  one of `any` or `all` functions.
+Controls if one or all of the conditions from the list must match to result in an overall match.
+* `rule_condition_negation`, `detection_item_condition_negation` and
+  `field_name_condition_negation`: if set to *True*, the condition result is negated.

+The results of the evaluatuon of different condition types are and-linked.
+E.g. if a processing item contains rule and field name conditions, both must evaluate to *True* to get the overall result of *True*.

 Rule Conditions
 ===============